RLOpenCatalyst/rg-doc/source/Features.rst

 Catalog
 ^^^^^^^
-We have brought in a “Catalog” screen for the Administrator to view all catalog products across RG.
-Click on the “ ≣ “ option which is available on the left side header.
-You can see the  following details:
+As an Administrator you can use the “Catalog” screen to view all catalog products across Research Gateway.
+Click on the “☰” option which is available on the left side header.

-     a. **My Organizations** : Through this, you can navigate to the My Organizations page
-     b. **Budgets** : Through this, you can navigate to the Budget Details page
-     c. **Key Pairs**: Through this, you can navigate to the Key Pairs page.
-     d. **Users**: Through this, you can navigate to the Users page.
-     e. **Catalog**: Through this, you can navigate to the Catalog page.

 .. image:: images/catalog.png

+Click on the "Catalog" menu item.
+Through this, you can navigate to the Catalog details page.

 .. image:: images/catalog1.png